 Colonialism put pressure on customary laws, practices and procedures relating to marriage to modernise or westernise.
-By promoting western ideas and principles of marriage and not of succession, the colonial state brought a lot of confusion since it was never clear what law of succession would apply to a deceased who
+By promoting western ideas and principles of marriage and not of succession, the colonial state brought a lot of confusion since it was never clear what law of succession would apply to a deceased who was an African and a Christian.
+Courts were of the view that customary laws of succession should apply to all natives whether Christian or not.
+In the case of Jembe V. Nyondo, for instance, Chief Justice Barth held that although the deceased had married a wife according to the rites of the Anglican church, this did not affect the applicable law of succession to his estate which would be native (that is, traditional African) law and custom.

 The inextricable link between succession and marriage ensured that western principles and ideas of marriage and the family were smuggled into tribunals dealing with succession matters.
-For example, mainstream western jurisprudence defines marriage as monogamous while most Kenyan communities practised polygamy.24 In the case of Amkeyo v.
-The Queen, the Court stated that African marriages were not marriages as such but a form of wife purchase.25
+For example, mainstream western jurisprudence defines marriage as monogamous while most Kenyan communities practised polygamy.
+In the case of Amkeyo V. The Queen, the Court stated that African marriages were not marriages as such but a form of wife purchase.

 While western marriage laws have been entrenched through legislation, traditional African practices have persisted.
-26 Many Kenyans undergo two kinds of marriage, customary and Christian or civil.
+Many Kenyans undergo two kinds of marriage, customary and Christian or civil.
 Each of these kinds of marriages has implications.
 While most customary marriages are potentially polygamous, civil and Christian ones are monogamous.
 The one-wife ideology embodied in colonial marriage legislation eventually caught up with women and children who could not claim property unlike the first wives or children of such wives where a man had initially undergone a Christian or civil marriage ceremony and then married other wives under custom.

 Kenyan Africans do not perceive themselves as extricated from native customs and laws even after contracting civil and Christian marriages.
-The laws introduced during colonialism allow only for the conversion of African, Hindu and Muslim marriages to English type ones but not vice versa.27 There have been many cases arising to determine who the widow is in particular cases where a man dies and had more than one wife, one married under custom and the other under statute.
-The issue arises as to whether the man had capacity to marry especially where he had contracted a Christian or civil marriage before the customary one.28
+The laws introduced during colonialism allow only for the conversion of African, Hindu and Muslim marriages to English type ones but not vice versa.

+There have been many cases arising to determine who the widow is in particular cases where a man dies and had two wives, one married under custom and the other under statute.
+The issue arises as to whether the man had capacity to marry especially where he had contracted a Christian or civil marriage before the customary one.

 In the case of Re Ruenji, the deceased, a member of the Kikuyu tribe, married under the African Christian Marriage and Divorce Act in 1941 and he had thirteen children with his wife.
 He then purported to marry two other women under Kikuyu customary law and had children with them.
-He died intestate and the court was faced with the issue of the rights of the two other women to inherit from his estate as lawful wives and children.29
+He died intestate and the court was faced with the issue of the rights of the two other women to inherit from his estate as lawful wives and children.